 Reflections on this Weekend's Tragedies. by John Pepp on Sunday, August 4, 2019top

 There were two senseless shootings with one in El Paso, Texas and the other in Dayton, Ohio that has sent shockwaves throughout the United States.
 There are at least 29 people who are dead and two communities left scrambling to find some normalcy in the days and weeks to come.
 For some normalcy will never come as the person they loved will never be coming back.
 In a perfect world people with evil intentions would never be able to get their hands on a weapon and these people would also get they psychological help that is sorely needed.
 However, we sadly do not live in this kind of Utopia as there are way too many guns that can be easily obtain and the mental help that is needed is in short supply.
 There are plenty of finger pointing and blaming going around, but if past proves anything it will turn out to be all bark and not bite when it comes to finding a solution.
-People will are becoming more and more scared in what the future will hold and going to the store, school, work and other locales will never be the same.
-People will always be on the lookout for someone acting abnormally and some will start carry guns to feel some sort of protection.
+People are becoming more and more scared in what the future holds.
+People are getting more reluctant in going to the store, school, work and other public places.
+People are now always on the lookout for someone acting abnormally and some may start to carry guns in order to feel protected.

-I'm the type of person who frets the small stuff, but I'm trying to change so that I don't.
+I'm the type of person who sometimes frets the small stuff, but I'm trying to change for life is too short.
 A good example is tomorrow I have to closeout a safe deposit box because the bank is closing that branch office.
-I might run into a few problems that will eventually be iron out, but I keep telling myself that is just small stuff compared to what has happened in Ohio and Texas.
+I might run into a few problems that will eventually be iron out, but I keep telling myself that is just small stuff compared to what happened in Ohio and Texas.

 Interesting Problem Today by John Pepp on Tuesday, July 30, 2019top